tewksbum/mixpanel-wordpress/Readme.txt

 @TODO

-admin screen to let you specify your token and test mode
+1. admin screen to let you specify your token and test mode
+2. build some logic to do smarter tracking